 More and more efficiency is created every day through technological advancement in the areas of artificial intelligence (AI) and automation.
-Stephen Dorney asks if the advent of machine learning will prove a positive way forward or if it will be too convenient by far.
+Will the advent of machine learning prove a positive way forward or will it be too convenient by far?

 When asked about technological innovations doing the work of humans or operating ‘autonomously’, which professions and advancements spring to mind?
 Line workers?
 Checkout operators?
 Autonomous vehicles?